hapax/hapax.github.io/assets/teaching.md

 $$

 The series converges rapidly to $\pi/6$, as students can confirm numerically.
+Newton used this formula to calculate $\pi$ to 15 decimal places.

-To arrive at this point, we have thrown rigour to the wind, ignoring the radius of the power series, and the uniform convergence of the sum needed to integrate term-by-term.
+To arrive at this point, we have thrown rigour to the wind, ignoring the radius of the power series and the uniform convergence of the sum needed to integrate term-by-term.
 These are important issues, since at the end of the day our identity may not be true!
-But as with the blancmange, I think a numerical check of convergence is more persuasive than wading into a quagmire of technical conditions.
+But as with the blancmange, a numerical check of convergence is more persuasive in a classroom setting than a quagmire of technical conditions.

-Should rigour be cultivated at the high school level?
+On that note, should rigour be cultivated at the high school level?
 I think this is a subtle question, but the hiking analogy is
 helpful: rigour is something like a *safety harness* for mountain climbing.
 From the sheltered vantage of our hill, we can mention rigour and explain